 The prospective teachers are expected to understand the psychology of school students to help them understand their qualities and guide them for future prospects and solve their problems.
-They have toconduct minimum five of the psychological testing in the following suggested areas:
+They have to conduct minimum fourfive of the psychological testing in the following suggested areas:

 - Interest

 - Aptitude

 - Intelligence

 - Aspiration

+- Social distance

 - Fear and Anxiety

 - learning

 - attitude

 - Adjustment

 - Reading Disorder

-- The evaluation will be based on their detailed learning how to conduct the test, record and analyze the findings, which will take place during the classes' (classroom performance) and the students would be required to submit their records on that particular day.
+- The evaluation will be based on their detailed learning how to conduct the test, record and analyse the findings, as well as their performance in the practical and viva voce examination analyze the findings, which will take place during the classes' (classroom performance) and the students would be required to submit their records on that particular day.
 The prospective teachers would have to administer the test on different subjects and submit the brief reports separately during the end exam which will be followed by a viva-voce.